-UNIT BACKPACK TRAINING for Scouts is a weekend
+UNIT BACKPACK TRAINING for Scouts (NOT for Cub Scouts or Packs)

 learn basic backpacking and trail camping under their